Commercial Truck Insurance - What You Need to Know

 Semi and Heavy Truck Accident Statistics

-• About 98 percent of all semi accidents result in at least one fatality.
+• About 98 percent of all semi-accidents result in at least one fatality.

-• Of the 15.5 million trucks in the U.S., nearly 13 percent are semis and tractor trailers.
+• Of the 15.5 million trucks in the U.S., nearly 13 percent are semis and tractor-trailers.

-• For every 100 million miles driven on U.S. road ways, there are 2.3 deaths and 60.5 injuries caused by big rigs.
+• For every 100 million miles driven on U.S. roadways, there are 2.3 deaths and 60.5 injuries caused by big rigs.

-• Fatal tractor trailer accidents cost Americans more than $20 billion each year, $13.1 billion of which is the cost associated with loss of quality of life.
+• Fatal tractor-trailer accidents cost Americans more than $20 billion each year, $13.1 billion of which is the cost associated with loss of quality of life.

 Overall Truck Accident Injury Statistics